lemlac/mulem/docs/reference.md

 ## References

 `ref` gives you a reference whose mutability is determined by what you're binding to, not by how you use it.
 This is like a pointer but it auto derefs, no `^` operator needed.
+It's sometimes also called **co-lifetime** or **scope-bound** borrowing.

 ```
 ~x = 5